AOS-GUI/AOS-GUI/docs/manual.md

 ### appLauncher

-This app launches external apps that you have downloaded via camelInstall.
+This app launches external apps that you have downloaded via camelInstall, or have created yourself and moved to the `/apps/` folder.

 | Button | Action|
 |------|------------|